-- Plan: The initial stage in the process of supply chain management is to develop a plan constituting the various strategies related to procurement of raw material, manufacturing of goods, distribution of goods, inventory management and warehousing, arranging for finance and customer handling.
+- Plan: The initial stage in the process of supply chain management is to develop a plan constituting the various strategies related to the procurement of raw material, manufacturing of goods, distribution of products, inventory management and warehousing, arranging for finance and customer handling.

 - Source: This step deals with the decisions regarding the suppliers of the raw material.
 The supply chain manager is responsible for maintaining a cordial relationship with the suppliers to ensure continuous availability of raw material at a reasonable price.

 - Make: In this stage, the whole concentration is on the manufacturing of the product.
 It involves product design, the method of production, product testing and sampling, packaging, etc.